 Public accommodations are things like stores, restaurants, parks and movie theaters.
 If your community protects LGBTQ people from this type of discrimination, a business establishment may not refuse you service on the grounds that you are LGBTQ.

-In 23 cities and 1 county in Ohio, discrimination in those three areas against LGBTQ people is illegal.
+In 24 municipalities and 1 county in Ohio, discrimination in those three areas against LGBTQ people is illegal.

 Do you have a story to share?